-Medical AIDS Outreach of Alabama, Inc. (MAO) is a private, non-profit, Community Based AIDS Service Organization that was established in 1987.
+Medical Advocacy and Outreach of Alabama (MAO), formerly Medical AIDS Outreach and Montgomery AIDS Outreach, is a private, non-profit, Rural Health and Wellness Organization and Community Based AIDS Service Organization that was established in 1987.
 In 1994, after being awarded Ryan White Care Act Part C funds, MAO transitioned from a volunteer education and service organization to a full-time, health care facility.
 Today, MAO operates the Copeland Care Clinic, the largest HIV-specific health care facility by geographic area served, within the state of Alabama.
 MAO also provides an array of comprehensive services and care for persons living with HIV/AIDS These services include: medication assistance, pharmacist consultations, housing services, an on-site food pantry, mental health counseling/case management, patient education, prevention education, free HIV and Hepatitis C testing, PrEP (Pre –Exposure Prophylaxes) and interpretation services for Spanish-speaking individuals (through MAO’s full-time Hispanic Outreach Worker) and the hearing impaired.

 MAO educates the public about HIV/AIDS and related illnesses and how to prevent transmission of infection.
 MAO provides culturally competent education, medical and social services to those living with and affected by HIV/AIDS and related illnesses.

 HIV/AIDS will be eradicated; until that is accomplished, MAO will ensure that all people in its service area living with HIV/AIDS and related illnesses can live a healthy life filled with dignity and respect.